jfallmann/MONSDA/docs/source/tutorial.rst

     zcat ecoli.fa.gz|grep -P '^>'|cut -d " " -f1 > salmon_decoy
     sed -i.bak -e 's/>//g' salmon_decoy

+Should you encounter problems with you preinstalled versiond of grep, perl or sed, please try to also install them in a dedicated conda environment and activate/deactivate them accordingly.

 With these "Ecoli_trans.fa.gz" and "Ecoli_trans_fix.gtf.gz" files and the corresponding salmon decoy file we can now also run the DTU workflow.
 The config file for the exhaustive run looks as follows:

 .. literalinclude:: ../../configs/tutorial_exhaustive.json